 But perhaps most famous of all is this large yellow pumpkin covered in black polka dots.
 It was installed in 1994 by Japanese artist Yayoi Kusama and has become one of the most recognizable artworks and symbols of Naoshima.

 You can go to Naoshima Island on a day trip from Kyoto or Osaka.
-But if you’re staying in Osaka, then it may be easier to book a guided tour through Get Your Guide.

 HOW TO GET THERE